brycewray/hugo-site/content/posts/2020/01/two-cheers-tailwind.md

   <span class="caption">Image: <a href="https://pixabay.com/users/WojciechKrakowiak-722397/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1797778">Wojciech Krakowiak</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1797778">Pixabay</a></span>
 ---

-<div class="yellowBox"><p><strong>Update, 2020-05-09</strong>:<br />
-Although it was clear from this take&mdash;and what I added at the bottom&mdash;that I wasn&rsquo;t crazy about the subject of this post, I later changed my mind and reinstated it, as explained in &ldquo;<a href="/posts/2020/05/going-solo-eleventy">Going solo with Eleventy</a>.&rdquo; Still, am leaving this post in place for archival purposes and the sake of <a href="/posts/2019/10/otoh">transparency</a>.</p></div>
+{{% yellowBox %}}**Update, 2020-05-09**: Although it was clear from this take---and what I added at the bottom---that I wasn't crazy about the subject of this post, I later changed my mind and reinstated it, as explained in "[Going solo with Eleventy](/posts/2020/05/going-solo-eleventy)."
+Still, am leaving this post in place for archival purposes and the sake of [transparency](/posts/2019/10/otoh).{{% /yellowBox %}}

-A couple of weekends ago, I tweeted[^privacy] a question for the web devs among my few but greatly appreciated Twitter followers.
+A couple of weekends ago, I tweeted a question for the web devs among my few but greatly appreciated Twitter followers.
 It was the Saturday between Christmas and New Year’s, so I figured I’d be fortunate if I got a handful of responses.

-[^privacy]: The embedded tweets that formerly were in this spot on the page are now just linked and identified, due to the site’s belatedly adopted [privacy policy](/privacy).

-> Reading about <a href="https://twitter.com/tailwindcss?ref_src=twsrc%5Etfw">@tailwindcss</a> and other <a href="https://twitter.com/hashtag/atomicCSS?src=hash&amp;ref_src=twsrc%5Etfw">#atomicCSS</a> approaches (<a href="https://twitter.com/tachyons_css?ref_src=twsrc%5Etfw">@tachyons_css</a>, <a href="https://twitter.com/basscss?ref_src=twsrc%5Etfw">@basscss</a> , etc.).
+{{< twitscrn imageUrl="Twitter_1210975092999704578.png" alt="Tweet by @BryceWrayTX, 2019-12-28: Reading about @tailwindcss and other #atomicCSS approaches (@tachyons_css, @basscss , etc.).
 They seem aimed at the multi-project, multi-dev use case.
 But what if it’s just one personal website with one maintainer (HTML and CSS)?
-Worth it then?—[Bryce Wray (@BryceWrayTX) December 28, 2019](https://twitter.com/BryceWrayTX/status/1210975092999704578?ref_src=twsrc%5Etfw)
+Worth it then?" width="1182" height="516" twitterUrl="https://twitter.com/BryceWrayTX/status/1210975092999704578" >}}

 Then it got retweeted by the [Tailwind CSS](https://tailwindcss.com) [Twitter account](https://twitter.com/tailwindcss) and, well, my phone was pretty actively “bink”-ing at me for a few hours thereafter.